hamzaavvan/PHP-Library/README.md

 # PHP-Library
-Some of many useful php libraries for easing code :)
+Some useful php libraries for easing code :)